arangodb/docs/3.6/aql/invocation-with-arangosh.md

   after the query is finished.
   The default value is *false*

-- *satelliteSyncWait*: This Enterprise Edition parameter allows to configure how long a DB-Server will have time to bring the SatelliteCollections involved in the query into sync.
-The default value is 60.0 (seconds).
-When the max time has been reached the query will be stopped.

-- *skipInaccessibleCollections*: AQL queries (especially graph traversals) will treat collection to which a user has no access rights as if these collections were empty.
-  Instead of returning a forbidden access error, your queries will execute normally.
-  This is intended to help with certain use-cases: A graph contains several collections and different users execute AQL queries on that graph.
-You can now naturally limit the accessible results by changing the access rights of users on collections.
-  This feature is only available in the Enterprise Edition.

 - *maxRuntime*: The query has to be executed within the given runtime or it will be killed.
   The value is specified in seconds.
 The default value is *0.0* (no timeout).